Computer Sciences Orgs

 The Hub's primary goal is to bring computer science students together.
 We believe that your experience at UW Madison improves when you have friends in your major.
 Finding project partners is easier, finding study partners is easier, and enjoying social life beyond the classroom is easier.
 Our secondary goal is to connect computer scientists with other relevant majors such as Math, Engineering, Business, and Communication Arts.
 We believe that your knowledge in applications of computer science improves when you have friends with relatable majors.

-The Student Chapter of the Association for Computing Machinery (SACM) is a group of computer science undergraduates and graduate students who get together throughout the academic year for social activities (including movie and board game nights), employer recruiting events, and networking opportunities.
+The Student Chapter of the Association for Computing Machinery (SACM) is a group of computer science graduate students who get together throughout the academic year for social activities (including movie and board game nights), employer recruiting events, and networking opportunities.
 Our most popular recurring event is TGIFs - food, games, and conversation every other Friday.
 We also organize programming competitions and a research symposium.
 All are welcome to participate in any SACM events, whether or not you are officially a member of the national ACM.
 Check out our Facebook (https://www.facebook.com/sacmuwmadison/) and Instagram (www.instagram.com/sacmuwmadison/) accounts for more information.